lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

     ```

 # Step 3 - Create a cluster
-To create a cluster, you have two options either a Lite cluster or a Production cluster.
+To create a cluster, you have two options either a Lite cluster or a Paid one.

 + A **Lite cluster** is a free cluster comes with a single worker node to deploy container pods upon.
 A worker node is the compute host, typically a virtual machine, that your apps run on.
 Go to Step 3.1 *Create a Lite cluster*